omkarj15/TIme_series_analysis/README.md

 * Forecast Period: 300 Days
 ![Screenshot](image_tes/TES_pre.png)

-## Disclaimer

-Predicting stock prices inherently involves uncertainties, and past performance is not indicative of future results.
-Make investment decisions responsibly and consider a diverse set of information.

 # 2. Starbucks Stock Price Forecasting with ARIMA

 This repository is dedicated to forecasting Starbucks stock prices using the AutoARIMA model from the pmdarima library.
 The model selection process is automated, optimizing for accuracy in predicting stock prices.